lgtipton4/Novel-to-EPUB/README.md

 **HOW TO USE:**

-Download the executable (.exe) and follow on screen instructions (enter novel name or URL).
+Download the executable (.exe), run the setup.bat file and follow on screen instructions.

 OR